 4. Time span

-Short-term objectives of the organization are accomplished, whereas SHRM concentrates on achieving the long-term strategic objectives of the organization.
+Short-term objectives of the organization are accomplished in HRM, whereas SHRM concentrates on achieving the long-term strategic objectives of the organization.

 5. Fundamental elements